deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 """""""""""""""""""""""""""""
 Custom format provider class
 """""""""""""""""""""""""""""
-Using option element ``CustomGetMapFormat``, it possible to plug-in your own Java classes to generate the output for a specific mime type
+Using option element ``CustomGetMapFormat``, it is possible to plug-in your own Java classes to generate the output for a specific mime type

 +-----------+-------------+---------+------------------------------------------------------+
 | Option    | Cardinality | Value   | Description                                          |